-- Airlines have a significant experience with AHM type of actions scoped to improve their individual aircraft operational reliability or to optimize the cost of individual aircraft maintenance and repairs. - Incremental steps in adopting AHM should be timely progressed to the benefit of all stakeholders before the advent of the next clean-sheet design aircraft. - The active sharing of experience and examples between AHM stakeholders should be incessantly pursued in all eligible fora with the view of a timely progress in this field benefitting Industry and Regulators alike.
+- Airlines have a significant experience with AHM type of actions scoped to improve their individual aircraft operational reliability or to optimize the cost of individual aircraft maintenance and repairs. - Incremental steps in adopting AHM should be timely progressed to the benefit of all stakeholders before the advent of the next clean-sheet design aircraft. - The active sharing of experience and examples between AHM stakeholders should be incessantly pursued in all eligible fora with the view of a timely progress in this field benefitting Industry and Regulators alike to fast-track the implementation of AHM.